 You should see a blue flame with a light shade of yellow at the top.
 If you see the flame is yellow, it’s indicating that the fuel combustion is not complete and your furnace could be kicking out carbon monoxide.
 If this is the case, call an expert right away.
 This could be a minor repair, or an indication that your furnace has reached its end.

 One of the best ways to keep ahead of bigger issues, or surprises is to have an annual furnace check.
-We offer this as part of our Maintenance Plan.
+We offer this to our President’s Club Members.
 This helps prevents surprises and can reassure you that you are prepared for the cold winter ahead.